 Multiple database servers that are kept synchronized manually or are compartmentalized for security purposes but are by practice kept up-to-date manually are prone to unintentional (and sometimes intentional) divergence.

 For example, you may maintain a production server and a development server.
-The development server may have the same databases and the same structures as the production server (but maybe not the same data).
-However, the natural course of administrative tasks and maintenance can sometimes leave the development server behind.
+The development server may have the same databases with the same structures as the production server (but maybe not the same data).
+However, the natural course of development, administrative tasks, and maintenance can sometimes leave the development server behind.